Killer (Eminem song)

 "Killer" is a song by American rapper Eminem from the deluxe edition of his eleventh studio album Music to Be Murdered By.
-The song was released as the album's thirteenth track on December 18, 2020 via Shady Records along with the rest of Music to Be Murdered By – Side B.
+The song was released as the album's thirteenth track on December 18, 2020, via Shady Records along with the rest of Music to Be Murdered By – Side B.

 On May 27, 2021, Eminem released a tweet revealing that the remix would be released, stating "You know we had to do a remix, right?", while previewing a snippet of the song.
-The remix was released the following day, featuring fellow American rappers Jack Harlow and Cordae, marking the first collaboration between the three rappers.
+The remix was released the following day, featuring fellow rappers Jack Harlow and Cordae, marking the first collaboration between the three rappers.